Let’s Talk Vocabulary

 Note that the six main routes do not cover all vectors.
-For example, a smart home device (also referred to as an IoT device) may have a local, unencrypted record of your wireless network credentials, yet it’s not truly a network or mobile device.
+For example, a smart home device (also referred to as an IoT device) may have a local, unencrypted record of your wireless network credentials.
+It’s not truly a network or mobile device, but it can cause problems.
 While there are other vectors, a business or individual who pays close attention to these six routes will be more secure than someone who doesn’t.

 Risk – The likelihood and impact that a threat could exercise a vulnerability.